flamerecca/yii2-gitbook-cookbook/adding-seo-tags.md

 ], 'description');
 ```

-In this case later second call will overwrite first call and description will be set to "Description 2".
+這樣的話，In this case later second call will overwrite first call and description will be set to "Description 2".